move-coop/parsons/docs/airtable.rst

 ********

 The Airtable class allows you to interact with an `Airtable <https://airtable.com/>`_ base.
-In order to use this class you must generate an Airtable API Key which can be found in your Airtable `account settings <https://airtable.com/account>`_.
+In order to use this class you must generate an Airtable personal access token which can be found in your Airtable `settings <https://airtable.com/create/tokens>`_.

 .. note::
    Finding The Base Key